hdShang/arxiv-daily/docs/cs-CV/2025-11-23/papers/251118380v1-rnn-as-linear-transformer-a-closer-investigation-into-representation.md

 ---
 layout: default
-title: RNN as Linear Transformer: A Closer Investigation into Representational Potentials of Visual Mamba Models
+title: "RNN as Linear Transformer: A Closer Investigation into Representational Potentials of Visual Mamba Models"
 ---

 # RNN as Linear Transformer: A Closer Investigation into Representational Potentials of Visual Mamba Models